manandakmsft/hack-aks-chaos-engineering/Resources/Challenge-02.md

     	- _Hint: Review the kubernetes docs for instructions, or feel free to use a GUI tool_
 	- From the terminal, curl the url of the `/speakers` end point.
 	- You should get a huge json document in response.
+ - Create a service with name "content-api" to go with the deployment

 ### Deploy the Web app from the command line using kubectl and YAML files
 - **NOTE:** Sample YAML files to get you started can be found in the `/Challenge-02` folder.